A unified relative entropy framework for macroscopic limits of Vlasov--Fokker--Planck equations: Introduction

 \subsection{Functional frameworks}

 Here, we gather the main notions and tools that will be used throughout the asymptotic analysis.

-Two complementary classes of functionals will play a central role in our arguments: \begin{itemize} \item {\bf Energy and entropy-based functionals}, including the Boltzmann entropy, the free energy, the interaction energy, and the modulated energy, which provide quantitative control of the dynamics and encode the dissipative structure of the kinetic system; \item {\bf Distance functionals}, such as the bounded Lipschitz (BL) distance, which allow us to measure weak convergence of distributions and to formulate stability estimates under less restrictive assumptions on the initial data. \end{itemize} Together, these ingredients form the functional framework underlying the statements and proofs of our main theorems.
+Two complementary classes of functionals will play a central role in our arguments: \begin{itemize} \item {\bf Energy and entropy-based functionals}, including the Boltzmann entropy, the free energy, the interaction energy, and the modulated energy, which provide quantitative control of the dynamics and encode the dissipative structure of the kinetic system; \item {\bf Distance functionals and weak topologies}, including the bounded Lipschitz (BL) distance and negative Sobolev norms, which allow us to quantify convergence in weaker topologies and to obtain stability estimates adapted to different singular regimes. \end{itemize} Together, these ingredients form the functional framework underlying the statements and proofs of our main theorems.

 We begin by introducing the local Maxwellian distribution

 where $\rho > 0$ and $u \in \R^d$.
 Since the temperature $\theta$ is a fixed constant, we set $\theta=1$ for notational simplicity and write $M_{\rho,u} := M_{\rho,u,1}$.
 Without loss of generality, we also assume that all distributions $f$ under consideration are normalized to have unit mass: